 A History of Charitable Gift Planning is an indispensable reference book that provides texts of important documents: Yale’s gift annuity contracts (1831); the Bradish Report: On the Matter of Accepting Trusts (1848); and George Huggins’s Actuarial Basis of Rates (1927).
 Three timelines highlight significant events.
 An extensive bibliography and footnotes encourage further study and support new research.

-Clearly written and accessible, A History of Charitable Gift Planning can be used as a training aid in professional seminars, academic courses, and in-house staff development.
+Clearly written and accessible, A History of Charitable Gift Planning should be on the bookshelf of anyone interested in American philanthropy.